bitmark-inc/docs/pages/learning-bitmark/quick-start/simple-solution-for-node-setup.md

 This section will guide you through the installation of a bitmark node using a docker container.
 The bitmark node docker container includes `bitmarkd`, `recorderd`, a payment system, and a user interface to control and monitor the services.

-If you prefer, you can install a Bitmark Node using a [packages system](../..//bitmark-references/node-setup/bitmark-node-setup.md).
+If you prefer, you can install a Bitmark Node [by hand](../..//bitmark-references/node-setup/bitmark-node-setup.md), as detailed in the [Bitmark References](../../bitmark-references).

 ## Prerequisites